Northern Domino (eA)

 On brindle patterns (kbr/- eA/-), domino can fade brindle striping.

-Domino can make brindle striping less distinct and turn it more smudgy and gray.
+Domino can make brindle striping less distinct and turn it smudgy and gray “phantom bridling”.
 Many domino brindles show reduced brindling altogether with no visible striping on their extremities.

-Domino can make brindle visible in dorsal areas that should normally be solid black but have faded due to domino.
-For example, in dogs with brindle points and domino (eA/- ky/ky at/-), some striping may suddenly appear on the dog’s faded black mantle area.
+Domino can make brindle visible in black dorsal coat.
+For example, in dogs with brindle points and domino (eA/- kbr/- at/-), some striping may suddenly appear on the dog’s faded black mantle area.

-Since domino reduces the amount of eumelanin and gives pale phaeomelanin, it can remove sabling from a sable pattern (ky/ky eA/- Ay/-) and turn any sable into a solid cream-yellow coat.
-This domino phenotype resembles clear sable or even recessive red and is sometimes called fawn domino or cream domino.
+Since can remove all sabling from a sable pattern (ky/ky eA/- Ay/-).
+This phenotype resembles clear sable or even recessive red and is sometimes called fawn domino or cream domino.

 Since puppy coats in sable dogs can be way darker than in adults, some dark sable shading or pale face pattern may still be visible at birth and fade out later on.
 The study that described the eA allele mentioned that this interesting phenotype is found rather often in Drever and Cirneco dell’Etna[1].